uliwitness/classic-finder-app/README.md

 under the Downloads tab to the left.
 A download of the most recent version is linked on https://classicmacfinder.com.

+Install as you would any other cocoa app.

 ### System Requirements

 * macOS 10.12+